-- Conduct software development, software security, smart phone or other IT device applications and testing, security layer integration, database clean-up, data wrapping and data conversion. - Develop, operate and maintain prototype applications, models and databases to determine optimal solutions for integration concepts and problems integral to the integration process.
-Develop schedules and implementation plans, including parallel operations, identification of technical approaches and a description of anticipated prototype results. - Perform system performance tuning, system re-hosting and integration services. - Utilize Government-Off-The-Shelf (GOTS) or approved Commercial-Off-The-Shelf (COTS) tools for systems design and development. - Ensure all mobile applications being developed receive their DIACAP (IA Certification) and they must be developed to be device agnostic.
+- Conduct software development, software security, web services development, web services testing, smart phone or other IT device applications and testing, security layer integration, database clean-up, data wrapping and data conversion. - Develop, operate and maintain prototype applications, models and databases to determine optimal solutions for integration concepts and problems integral to the integration process.
+Develop schedules and implementation plans, including parallel operations, identification of technical approaches and a description of anticipated prototype results. - Perform system performance tuning, system re-hosting and integration services.

+- Migrate legacy systems to an Enterprise Resource Planning (ERP) system or an existing standard infrastructure such as the Global Combat Support System (GCSS) or DoD Enterprise Computing Center (DECC); - Utilize Government-Off-The-Shelf (GOTS) or approved Commercial-Off-The-Shelf (COTS) tools for systems design and development. - Ensure all mobile applications being developed receive their DIACAP (IA Certification) and they must be developed to be device agnostic.
 Ensure compliance with the DoD Mobile Development Strategy V2.0 dated May 2012. - If applicable, ensure compliance with the USAF Implementation Baseline (IB).
 The IB is applicable to IT programs, new systems/applications, major increments and/or applications migrating to new infrastructure environments as identified in the baseline documentation.